ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0851 > replaced the site.css file in the wwwroot > css.

 0852 > renamed the bootstrap.min.css to bootstrap.css in Shared > _Layout.cshtml.

+0854 > changed nav class from navbar-light to navbar-dark and bg-white to bg-primary.